prewired/prewired.github.io/contact.md

 Don't forget to sign up for the [newsletter](#newsletter) to stay up to date with the latest developments!

+You can also send [@prewired](http://twitter.com/prewired) a message on Twitter; the Twitter account is run by volunteer participants.

 ### Community

 We're in the process of setting up our very own private social network.
 Stay tuned to the newsletter for more information!